NewcastleRSE-Training/intro-to-python/README.md

   5. stop_search: Stop and search data from [UK Police API](https://data.police.uk/docs/).
     [Questions](./question_sheets/stop_search_questions.md).
   [Answers](./facilitator_docs/Answers_stop_search.ipynb).
-* 'Answers' Jupyter notebook for chosen dataset for facilitator's reference (facilitator may want to print for reference during session)
+* [Exemplar solutions notebook](./facilitator_docs/exemplar_solutions_nbs_2+3) for notebooks 2 and 3 for facilitator reference if required.
+Faciliator may wish to make this availbale to participants for reference.
-* Question sheet for chosen dataset printed for participants

 ## Facilitator instructions
 When running the notebooks to present you can either run them locally on your own machine or access them through the same link as participants through binder:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/NewcastleRSE-Training/intro-to-python.git/master)

-Note: Currently, the exercise extension is not working in Binder.
-If this cannot be fixed, there could be separate student (no solutions) and facilitator (with solutions) notebooks, and the facilitator will present using a locally running version.
+Note: Currently, the exercise extension is not working in Binder and therefore solutions have been removed from the notebooks.

 Before the session:
 1. If you have made changes to the notebooks stored in the repo, make sure you leave them in the correct state - all exercise solutions should be minimised.
 The cells should be left as all run but the output cleared so the answers can be revealed step-by-step.
 Additionally, turn off all cell toolbars and tags so you are left witha  clean view.
 The push your changes.
 Binder builds whatever is on the master branch so work on a different branch until you're happy with your changes.